gaehlerm/SoftwareEngineering/README.md

 # 37. 3rd party software

-“Prefer visa over power shell” – some youtube video
+“Prefer visa over power shell” – some YouTube video

 // where to write about integration?
-// In the google book they write a whole chapter about the proplems on how to deal with 3rd party libraries.
+// In the google book they write a whole chapter about the problems on how to deal with 3rd party libraries.
 This really seems to be an issue.

 There are thousands, if not millions of companies selling parts for your software.
 For many problems there are also open source solutions available.
 This is great, but as always there is a price to pay.